usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/final-review.md

 ---
-title: Final Code Review
+title: Project Final Review
 navbar: Guides
 layout: guides
-key: 5.1
+key: 5.2
-bump: true
+bump: false

 tags:
-  - text: 'Important'
+#  - text: 'Important'
-    type: 'is-danger'
+#    type: 'is-danger'
+  - text: 'Pending'
+    type: 'is-muted'

 ---

 Instead of a final exam, you will have a final code review during finals week.
 The final code review is the **last synchronous code review** appointment possible in the semester.

+Additional details pending.

+{% comment %}
 The **project cutoff deadline** determines which projects will be graded in your final code review.
 It is the *only* code review for which you may earn **partial project grades** and the *only* opportunity to have [Project 4 Search Engine](project-4b.html) graded.

 Here are some details regarding how your final code review will be handled.